MI-OSiRIS/mi-osiris.github.io/documentation/index.md

 <p>
     <a href="nfs.html">Using NFS with OSiRIS:</a>
-    How to access NFS exports of OSiRIS CephFS on UM or MSU campuses
+    How to access NFS exports of OSiRIS CephFS on U-M or MSU campuses
 </p>

 <p>